origo-map/origo-documentation/content/controls.md

 The search control uses autocomplete.
 Autocomplete suggestions may optionally be grouped with headings, e g with one group of suggestions per layer.

+Search requests are debounced using the `searchDelay` option to avoid excessive network requests while typing.
+Pressing Enter always sends the request immediately.

 There are several ways to configure how selected search result should be handled.
 All options require that `url` and `searchAttribute` are provided.
 * Option 1.
 Feature info is requested from a map service, which is used to get the geometry and attributes.
 The layer is defined